 When you recover a bad debt i.e. receive payment from your customer after you have claimed Bad Debt Relief, you should repay to the Comptroller the amount calculated according to the following formula:

-The amount repayable should be included in Box 6(output tax due) of your GST return for the prescribed accounting period in which the payment is received.
+The amount repayable should be included in Box 6(output tax due) of your GST return using the tax fraction for the prescribed accounting period in which the payment is received.

 You sold a batch of goods worth $10,000 to Customer B and accounted for output tax of $700 on 31 Mar 2022 based on the prevailing GST rate.

-A few months later, Customer B decides to pay you $8,000.
-You are required to repay part of your claim for Bad Debt Relief as follows:
+A few months later, Customer B pays you $8,000.
+You are required to repay IRAS part of your claim for Bad Debt Relief using the tax fraction as follows:

 Amount to be repaid to IRAS = $8,000 * 7/107 = $523.36